nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor requests to switch to another tab.
+1. Actor enters the command to switch to another tab.
 2. Actor interacts with the tab menu.
 3. Trackr switches to the target tab.